ryanfb/tm-collections/README.md

 Geographic distribution of texts/collections in Trismegistos.
-Bubble position is location of the collection, bubble size corresponds to the number of texts recorded as currently held by that collection.
+Circle position is location of the collection, circle size corresponds to the number of texts recorded as currently held by that collection.

 Mike Bostock's [Let's Make a Map](http://bost.ocks.org/mike/map/) and [Let's Make a Bubble Map](http://bost.ocks.org/mike/bubble-map/) tutorials were immensely helpful in learning how to create this visualization.